 Amidst our supported living rooms, The Lighthouse has seventeen rooms on the first floor of the Dubé Tower that have been set aside for residents with mental health issues in partnership with the Saskatoon Health Region.
 As opposed to a traditional care or group home, our seventeen long-term mental health rooms provide a higher degree of independence for our residents, while helping to manage basic daily living activities such as preparing meals, taking care of medications and obtaining basic needs.

 In addition to the supports offered to all of our residents, the mental health rooms have additional staff and supports to ensure any additional needs are being met.

-Each Wednesday night our Physical Needs Room is open for residents to come in and grab clothing and household supplies that have been donated.
+Our Physical Needs Room is open for residents to come in and grab clothing and household supplies that have been donated.
 Money is tight for many of our supported living and residents of the emergency shelter and your donations go a long way in helping our residents to look and feel good about themselves, look appropriate for job interviews and replace worn out clothing.

 For more information on the Complex Needs Wing, call 306.653.0538 or email email@example.com.
-Current news about programming and information about the wing can be found on it’s section of the blog.
+Current news about programming and information about the wing can be found on its section of the blog.
 For a lighter side of the Complex Needs Wing, check out the photos from Friday Funday, the weekly recreational outings residents take part in.